superpandas-ai/superpandas/README.md

 A ForeignKey is a Python dataclass that is used to store relationships between SuperDataFrames.
 It includes information about source and target SDF and the columns that are used to join them.
 This informatiom is useful when we have a collection of SDF in the form of a PandaPack.

 ### PandaPack
-A PandaPack is a collection of SuperDataFrames.
-It is used to store and manage multiple SuperDataFrames, and provides methods for working with them as a group.
-The additional property of PandasPack is a `summary` attribute that is used to store a summary of the data in the PandaPack.
+A PandaPack is a collection of SuperDataFrames; something like a database in SQL which has multiple tables.
+It is used to store and manage multiple SuperDataFrames linked together with ForeignKeys, and provides methods for working with them as a group.
+The additional property of PandasPack is a `summary` attribute that is used to store a summary of the database that constitutes the PandaPack.
 It is used by the prompt in the LLMClient.
+This summary can be provided by user or obtained from the LLMClient.

 ### LLMClient
 LLMClient is a class that is used to interface with a Large (or Small) Language Model.
 It provides a uniform interface to various inference engines.
-Presently three inference engines are supported: OpenAI's [python client](https://github.com/openai/openai-python), HuggingFace's [TGI engine](https://huggingface.co/docs/text-generation-inference/en/index)] and [vLLM](https://github.com/vllm-project/vllm).
+Presently three inference engines are supported: OpenAI's [python API](https://github.com/openai/openai-python), HuggingFace's [TGI engine](https://huggingface.co/docs/text-generation-inference/en/index) and [vLLM](https://github.com/vllm-project/vllm).

 ### SuperPandasConfig
 It is an extensible configuration class that is used to store the configuration of the SuperPandas library.
 Presently it has configuration for the LLMClient.